Michigan (MI) Nursing Degrees & Licenses

 When you click on a sponsoring school or program, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

-Moreover, many nursing schools have an expansive range of clinical experience opportunities that support students in achieving professional goals.
-Furthermore, nursing schools offer clinical placements at healthcare facilities to give their graduates a distinct advantage when starting a nursing career.
-Located at big and small institutions throughout the state, graduates from Michigan-based nursing programs will have many choices for beginning or advancing their skills and knowledge.
+Moreover, many nursing schools offer a wide range of clinical experience opportunities to help students achieve professional goals.
+Furthermore, nursing schools offer clinical placements at healthcare facilities, giving their graduates a distinct advantage when starting their nursing careers.
+Located at both large and small institutions throughout the state, graduates of Michigan-based nursing programs will have many options to begin or advance their skills and knowledge.

 Several nursing colleges in Michigan offer online nursing courses to provide greater options for completing nursing education.
 The state is an excellent place to study nursing and is home to patient-care research initiatives.
 For example, the University of Michigan School of Nursing’s Healthcare Innovation Impact Program (HiiP) promotes “a culture of innovation” to improve and save lives.
 Michigan-based nursing programs prepare students for various nursing roles and enable them to become certified in specialty areas in patient care, gerontology, pediatric nursing, and many more.

-Many colleges and universities across Michigan offer excellent undergraduate nursing programs to foster skilled and qualified nurses.
-With all these great opportunities, nursing has the potential to be an enriching and fulfilling career path for anyone interested in it while attending any of these great nursing colleges in Michigan.
+Many colleges and universities across Michigan offer excellent undergraduate nursing programs to foster the development of skilled, qualified nurses.
+With all these great opportunities, nursing can be an enriching and fulfilling career path for anyone interested in it, especially when attending any of these great nursing colleges in Michigan.

 Read on for a list of nursing programs in the Great Lakes State, accreditation information, and a side-by-side comparison of nursing salaries in Michigan and the United States.